 1. Adoption should occur because a child needs a family; not because a family needs a child.

-As you determine what your adoption criteria is, keep this fact in mind.
+As you determine what your adoption criteria are, keep this fact in mind.
 There is no such thing as the perfect child, and adoption brings hard times no matter what child is placed with your family.
 Instead of seeking perfection via making a list of what you’re willing to accept, make a list of what you feel you’re fit to accept.
 Hopeful adoptive parents need to move past thinking of adoption criteria as a wish list.
 Adoption does not exist so that you can welcome a child into your family; it exists because children need homes where they can thrive.
 Consider this as you’re writing down your adoption criteria.
 Don’t think about what a child can do for you and your life; think about what you can do for a child and his/her life.

 2. There is a difference between uncomfortable and unsuitable.